pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 tags: ["aws", "netlify-cms", "github-OAuth", "github-actions"]
 ---

-[Netlify CMS ](https://www.netlifycms.org/docs/intro/) is an open source content management system that provides UI for editing content and adopting Git workflow.
-Initially, we want to take advantage of it to increase effiency to edit Pulumi's website.
-However, during development we found few examples are deploying the CMS application on AWS instead of Netlify, its home platform.
+[Netlify CMS ](https://www.netlifycms.org/docs/intro/) is an open-source content management system that provides UI for editing content and adopting Git workflow.
+Initially, we want to take advantage of it to increase efficiency to edit Pulumi's website.
+However, during development, we found few examples are deploying the CMS application on AWS instead of Netlify, its home platform.
 Therefore, in this blog post, we would like to share the way to organize Netlify's file structure and use Pulumi to store the content on S3 buckets, connect to CloudFront, and configure certificate in Certificate Manager.

-[Note**: Because of the fact that we are deploying CMS on AWS, we could not use Netlify's Identity Service, which handles access token send by Github API.
+[Note**: Because we are deploying CMS on AWS, we could not use Netlify's Identity Service, which handles access token send by Github API.
 For the alternatives, we will introduce the way to write the [External OAuth Client Server](https://www.netlifycms.org/docs/external-oauth-clients/) and deploy it on AWS in the next post.]

 <!--more-->

-In general, we will first separate the CMS as a stand-alone React web application using a template and organize the file structure of it.
-Then we will build the web app and deploy it on AWS.
-The file path in this blog post is refer to the example repository [TODO: PUT LINK HERE AFTER EXAMPLE IS UPLOADED].
-Check the repository for more details of implementation.

 For environment details, we are using [Nelify CMS's Github backend](https://www.netlifycms.org/docs/github-backend/).
-Our CMS app is changing website content stored in another Github repository under same account.
+Our CMS app is changing website content stored in another Github repository under the same account.
 The website is using Hugo as the static site generator.

 ## Separating CMS Into a Stand-alone React App
-The [starter template](https://www.netlifycms.org/docs/start-with-a-template/) provided by Netlify CMS has the CMS application implemented inside the target repository that contains the website contents CMS is aimed to edit.
-To improve the modularity, we have separated the CMS application from the target domain to another repository under the same account.
+The [starter template](https://www.netlifycms.org/docs/start-with-a-template/) provided by Netlify CMS has the CMS application implemented inside the target repository.
+To improve the modularity, we have separated the CMS application from the target repository and implement it in another repository under the same Github account.

 We used the [templates from @talves](https://github.com/ADARTA/netlify-cms-react-example) to separate the CMS as a simple stand-alone React application.

 ### CMS Configuration File

-The `config.yml` is the configuration for Netlify CMS to look for configuration of required content segments that need to be editted and backend instructions that it needs to follow.
+The `config.yml` is the configuration for Netlify CMS to look for which content segments that need to be edited and which backend instructions that it needs to follow.

-Inside the template, `cms/public/index.html` is the key html that contains the entry point for React to insert the generated content under `<div id=root>`.
+Inside the template, `cms/public/index.html` is the key HTML that contains the entry point for React to insert the generated content under `<div id=root>`.
 We could change the title of the website to what we want.
 But more importantly, we linked the configuration file `cms/public/config.yml` of the Netlify CMS following the [instructurion](https://www.netlifycms.org/docs/configuration-options/).

 ![Custom Neltify Config File](./custom-config-file.png)

-The template uses the json configuration file config.json, puts this under `./src/components/NetlifyCMS/config.json`, and sets [CMS Manual Init](https://www.netlifycms.org/docs/beta-features/#manual-initialization) in file `./src/components/NetlifyCMS/setup.js` and file `./src/components/NetlifyCMS/index.js`.
+The template uses the JSON configuration file config.json, puts this under `./src/components/NetlifyCMS/config.json`, and sets [CMS Manual Init](https://www.netlifycms.org/docs/beta-features/#manual-initialization) in file `./src/components/NetlifyCMS/setup.js` and file `./src/components/NetlifyCMS/index.js`.

 ![Template's CMS config](./template-cms-config1.jpg)
 ![Template's CMS config](./template-cms-config2.jpg)

-However, by specify link to config.yml file in the index.html and put config.yml under the public folder, we reduce the step to set the CMS manual init step, which is confusing to beginners.
-Also, we can have similar yaml config file similar to provided example from Netlify CMS.
+However, by specify the link to config.yml file in the index.html and put config.yml under the public folder, we reduce the step to set the CMS manual to init step, which is confusing to beginners.
+Also, we can have a YAML config file similar to the provided example from Netlify CMS.

 ###  Let CMS Points to Another Repository

-The template only separate the CMS to a simple React app but CMS is still lies inside target repo that contains the content CMS is going to change.
-It turns out we could simply change the value field `repo:` in the `backend:` field of the `config.yml` file to point to the specific repository we would like CMS to change.
+The template only separates the CMS as a stand-alone React app but CMS still lies inside the target repository.
+It turns out we could change the value field `repo:` in the `backend:` field of the `config.yml` file to point to the specific repository we would like CMS to change.

 ![Change Repo Name](./change-repo-name.jpg)